 1. MCTs Including Coconut Oil

 A great source of Medium chain triglycerides is coconut oil.
-Now a day, specialists suggest to include coconut oil in the diet, particularly as a cooking oil.
-As we aware, MCTs are digested in our body really quickly as they directly enter into the bloodstream bypassing the liver.
+Nowadays, specialists suggest to include coconut oil in the diet, particularly as a cooking oil.
+As we are aware, MCTs are digested in our body really quickly as they directly enter into the bloodstream bypassing the liver.
 It is true that MCTs help accelerate ketosis process and stay in it.

-Since, they absorbed fairly fast, excessive intake of them can lead to frequent bowel movement.
-Therefore, when supplementing MCT, we have to be careful about dosages, especially on initial phase of keto diet.
+Since they are absorbed fairly fast, excessive intake of them can lead to frequent bowel movement.
+Therefore, when supplementing MCT, we have to be careful about dosages, especially on the initial phase of keto diet.

 If we get affected by loose stool, temporarily we can suspend MCT supplement intake or foods that contain loads of MCTs.
 When things get back into track, we can slowly incorporate them in our meals.

 It is common traits in keto diet to use supplements to fulfill the different minerals deficiency.
 If we use magnesium supplement, then it would be wise to stay put that supplement until diarrhea fizzles out.
 The reason being magnesium draws more water into our colon.

 Leafy and green vegetables are highly recommended in keto diet as they are full of fiber.
 However, our body is not accustomed to digest all the vegetables as there is a sudden surge in it. when we face keto side effect like diarrhea, we should try to avoid vegetables like leeks, brussels, onions, garlic, artichokes etc. rather our focus should be on following vegetables:

 - Bell pepper